Episode 7 - Disabling the rear

 other fixes

-School buses come with a number of features designed to keep
+School buses come with a number of features designed to

-nuisance, like the slide bolt on the rear door that won’t let you
+are an annoying nuisance, like the slide bolt on the rear door

-start the bus if it’s slid locked.
+that won’t let you start the bus if it’s slid locked.

-I turn my attention to
+I turn my attention

 this feature in this